-What does it mean to GROW?
+What does it mean to grow?
 What sorts of things grow?
 Answers will vary.
-Growth means to develop, change, mature, evolve.
+Growth means to develop, change, mature, and evolve.
 Living things grow - plants, animals, and people.
 Even our brains can grow!

 Let’s put those words together: growth and mindset.
 When we combine them, it means something really important.
 What could growth mindset mean?
 A growth mindset is believing in the power of yourself and your brain!
 We know our intellect and abilities develop when we try difficult things, use the right strategies, and don’t give up.
 So a growth mindset is when we know, with practice, we will get better at something.

-If fixed is the opposite of growth,what does it mean to have a FIXED mindset?
+If fixed is the opposite of growth, what does it mean to have a FIXED mindset?
 A fixed mindset means you think you can’t get better at things, even if you practice.
-Wanting to quit, give up, or deciding we’re just not good at something are all clues we have a fixed mindset.
+Wanting to quit, giving up, or deciding we’re just not good at something are all clues we have a fixed mindset.

 "Everyone in the world has a way of perceiving things.
 We call this a mindset.
 You have a mindset, your friends have a mindset, and your teacher has a mindset.